yuvrajxsorout/portfolio1/README.md

 - Well-funded project by the government providing insights on topics such as CFD and FEA.
 - Intensive study of Flow-induced Vibration with heat exchanger pipe with varying temperature ratios.
 - Internally funded project giving an insight into the industrial approach of a nuclear power plant.

+### Aerodynamicist
+_Team Ojas, Vellore, India (09/2017-05/2019)_
+-  Conceptualization and design of an advanced aerodynamic package tailored for the FSAE (Formula Student) competition
+-  Utilized cutting-edge computational fluid dynamics (CFD) tools, particularly Star CCM+, to simulate and assess the airflow around the vehicle, ensuring optimized downforce, reduced drag, and improved overall
+    aerodynamic efficiency.
+-  Adopted high-performance materials, predominantly carbon fibre, to ensure strength, durability, and weight optimization — vital factors for competitive racing
+-  Leveraged advanced manufacturing techniques, specifically vacuum bagging, to ensure a seamless, high-quality finish, and structural integrity of the components

 ## 🎓📚 Education